Bundle diffing for EAS Update

 Bundle diffing is in beta and may have limitations.
 See Current limitations for details.

-Enable bundle diffing to let EAS Update deliver a bundle patch when possible.
+With bundle diffing, EAS Update delivers a bundle patch when possible.
 When you publish a new update, EAS Update can generate a smaller file containing only the differences between the bundle currently running on the device and the new bundle.
 This often reduces update download size significantly.

 Prerequisites

-Your app must use Expo SDK 55 or later.
+Your app must be on Expo SDK 55 or later.

 Enable bundle diffing